-You will need approximately 7,000,000 bytes of free space to install Eric The Unready onto your hard disk.
+You will need approximately 6,500,000 bytes of free space to install SPELL-CASTING 301: SPRING BREAK onto your hard disk.
+The game must be installed using the following procedures for you to properly hear all of the sound effects when you play the game.
 To proceed with the installation:

-- 1. Put Disk #1 from your game package in a floppy drive. - Type the letter of the floppy drive followed by a colon and press ENTER>.
-For instance, if you put Disk #1 in Drive A, you would type A: ENTER>.
-Then type INSTALL - 3.
-Follow the instructions presented by the installation program.
+- 1. Put Disk #1 from your game package in a floppy drive. - Type the letter of the floppy drive followed by a colon and press <ENTER>.
+For instance, if you put Disk #1 in Drive A, you would type A: <ENTER>.
+Then type INSTALL<ENTER>. - Follow the instructions presented by the installation program.
 When installation is complete, you may start the game using the instructions in the Start-up section that follows.